otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 Notice that this section refers to the ideal functionality of a Prekey Server.
-Nevertheless, consider that an untrusted Prekey Server can, for example, not
+Nevertheless, consider that a Prekey Server can, for example, not
 perform some of the verifications here noted.

 Note here that by client we mean each device a client has.